Help When You Need It

-Coronavirus and the COVID-19 disease that it causes have affected us in unprecedented ways.
+Working life has changed for many of us.
+COVID-19 changes have affected us in unprecedented ways.
 Workers have been asked or told to work from home.
-Some workers have sustained injuries on the job and working from home.
+Some workers have sustained injuries on the job while working from home.
 Will they be covered by Washington’s L&I Workers’ Compensation system?

 The rule is that workers who are acting in the “course of employment” are covered under the Industrial Insurance Act and eligible for L&I benefits if they are injured while acting at their employer’s direction or furthering the employer’s business.